 Renters insurance rates are generally affordable regardless of insurer.
 But some companies offer coverage that’s even more budget-friendly.

-Both Erie and American Family have policies that average $15 and below per month.
-Some of the biggest insurance companies, including Allstate, USAA, State Farm, and Nationwide, offer some of the lowest renters insurance costs, averaging less than $20 monthly.
+Both Erie and American Family have policies that average $15 and less per month.
+Some of the biggest insurance companies, including Allstate, USAA, State Farm, and Auto-Owners, offer some of the lowest renters insurance costs, averaging less than $20 monthly.

 Here, you can see the average rates available from many of the nation’s top insurance companies.